Josef-Friedrich/mscxyz/README.rst

                             Skip the rename action if the fields specified in <fields>
                             are empty.
 Multiple fields can be separated by commas, e. g.: composer,title
+      --list-fields         List all available fields that can be used in the path templates.
+      --list-functions      List all available functions that can be used in the path templates.

     selection:
       The following options affect how the manager selects the MuseScore files.